When you repeatedly lose your ability to stay focused on your personal goals, it’s easy to become discouraged to the point of giving up.

 He recommends starting with a mental picture and he has a few rules for making this picture.

-First, think only about the pictorial representation of the goal and once you have that picture then, start adding details to fill it out.
+First, think only about the pictorial representation of the goal.
+Once you have that picture then, start adding details to fill it out.
 He recommends that you focus on size, color, shape, distinct parts, setting, background, emotions, and movement.

 Here are few examples: